leadstar116/opencv.js-check-image-similarity/README.md

+## Description

-This is simple website that can check images for similiarity using OpenCV.js
+This is simple algorithm that can check images for similiarity using OpenCV.js

 I used Histogram Comparison for this.